 These wall coatings in our opinion, are the best for masonry walls as, not only does a great deal of preparation precede the application of a textured masonry wall coating, it brings many benefits that paint does not.

 This type of wall finish does NOT: Peel, fade, crack, flake or fade!
 An added bonus is the fact they also stop instances of penetrating damp.
 To ascertain whether textured coatings are suitable for your home, why not take a look at the gallery pages of finished wall coated homes?

 The gallery pages consists of project pages where you see and read about a selection of jobs done by the teams at NPA pro wall coating installers, and there are LOADS of examples, so why not take a look?

 SUITABILITY: Most walls, with the correct preparation, will accept a masonry wall coating like this, although very old homes built with Adobe or Devon cob, would NOT be suitable.

 We supply and install the best exterior wall coatings in all different grades and therefore, the fine textured version of the masonry coated we looked above, is ideal for smooth render walls or walls with a brand new coat of render, and once again, this depends on personal preference, the cost is the same as a course grade coating.

 4. Smooth masonry wall coatings

-Once again, we revisit the NPA range of coatings and the smooth finish is ideally suited for smooth rendered properties of render or stucco, and especially listed buildings where a texture finish, no matter how fine, would be unsuitable.
+Once again, we revisit the NPA range of coatings and the smooth finish is ideally suited for smooth rendered properties of render or stucco, and especially for painting listed buildings where a texture finish, no matter how fine, would be unsuitable.

 SUITABILITY: Walls in excellent condition and some listed buildings.